-If overstrike mode is enabled, the OVR status indicator will be enabled and the cursor will change to the overstrike cursor.
+When overstrike mode is enabled, the mode indicator changes from INS to OVR and the cursor will change to the overstrike cursor.

 To add or insert text:

 - 1. Move the insertion point to the place text is to be inserted. - 2.
 Enter the text using the keyboard.